Interspecies Friendship

 that we ended up keeping.
 Her name was Kasha and she was quite

-the force to be reconned with., The terms for keeping her arcund involved us kids taking her on walks.e.
+the force to be reconned with, The terms for keeping her arcund involved us kids taking her on walks.e.
 1 was entirely too young and innocent to enter such a treaty, and so submit that it was unfair for me to participate in this rotation.
 My siblings with their advanced age and muscular development may remember this

 act differently, but I didn't really take Kash on walks.
 Kasha took me on walks.

 Kasha wasn't a fully integrated member of the family in the same way the cats were.
-She was relegated to living outside; something Itve since realized was a form of neglect if not abuse.
+She was relegated to living outside; something I've since realized was a form of neglect if not abuse.
 We cared for Kasha and made her as comfortable as one can make an outside dog, but I'm not sure any of us saw her a s anything other than

 a chore.
-This was partially why I decided to adcpt a dog of my own in my late twenties.
+This was partially why I decided to adopt a dog of my own in my late twenties.
 I needed a dog-rearing redemption.
 I had also never been in a serious relationship and was beginning to grow concerned about my looming narcicism.
 I needed something other than myself to focus my atéention on.

-I settled on adopting & retired racing greyheund because I wanted a large dog but still lived in a studio apartment.
+I settled on adopting & retired racing greyhound because I wanted a large dog but still lived in a studio apartment.
 During my home visit the interviewer's greyhound was nervously farting a potent cloud about my living space.
 Embarrassed, the interviewer finally said "I'm really sorry about my dog.
 I forgot to bring her bed."
 A remark I didn't fully appreciate until I had adopted my own delicate princess.

 My dog Bree came in to my life at nearly the same time my wife did.
 In fact you could say it was Bree that brought us together.
-We met online, but it was her recently adopted greynound bugsy that gave us a connecting point.
+We met online, but it was her recently adopted greyhound bugsy that gave us a connecting point.
 We obvicusly got on quite well on account of us being married now, but the dogs took longer

 to warm up to each other.
 Bugsy was a simple boy that wanted